sohomghosh/Indian_IPO/README.md

 @misc{indiaipo-ghosh-2024,
-  title={Leveraging Language Models and Machine Learning for Predicting Success of Indian IPOs}, author={Ghosh, Sohom and Majhi, Arnab and Harsha Vardhan, N and Naskar, Sudip Kumar}, year={2024}
+  title={Leveraging Language Models and Machine Learning for Predicting Success of Indian IPOs}, author={Ghosh, Sohom and Majhi, Arnab and Harsha Vardhan, N and Naskar and Sudip Kumar}, year={2024}
 }
 ```